aneeshbhat1/sfdx-migrate/README.md

 # sfdx-migrate
-Repository that contains code to a npm package that can be used to migrate data from one environment to another in Salesforce
+Repository that contains code to a npm package that can be used to migrate configuration data from one environment to another in Salesforce.